CodeNinjaGuy/youtube_downloader/README.md

 # youtube_dl

-A FLUTTER Project to search and download Videos or audio only in flv
+A FLUTTER Project to search and download Videos or audio only in flv.
+The download goes automaticlally in the download directory.

 ## Todo
 Implement FFMPEG to convert flv to mp3